globalizejs/globalize/examples/plain-javascript/README.md

 Another tipical Globalize requirement is to fetch CLDR content yourself.
 But, on this demo we made the things a little easier for you: we've embedded static JSON into the demo.
 So, you don't need to actually fetch it anywhere.
+For more information about fetching Unicode CLDR JSON data, see [How do I get CLDR data?](../../doc/cldr.md).

 No action needed here.